ThePopolou/Lanner/README.md

 20 April 2021

 ## Description
-Files for the Lanner FW-8894B &amp; FW-8895B range of appliances
+Files for the Lanner FW-8894B &amp; FW-8895B range of appliances.

 ## Contents
 The last AMIBIOS release for the FW-8894B/FW-8895B network appliance.
 These devices are EOL and the files for it are hard to come by.